The-Shortman/Planets-And-Portals-3/CONTRIBUTING.md

 This pack uses packwiz, a modpack development tool.
 Instructions on how to install packwiz can be found on their website: https://packwiz.infra.link/installation/

-This tool is included with the pack as an `.exe` file.
+This tool is not included with the pack, you will have to get the binaries yourself from the packwiz GitHub repository.
 It essentially allows you to quickly update your live instance from your code workspace (assuming you're using a launcher such as [Prism](https://prismlauncher.org/)) simply by relaunching the game.
 This tool is required to compile this repository as a modpack due to the `.pw.toml` file format that packwiz uses for storing mod data, significantly decreasing the file size of the repository, and allowing insane ease and speed of updating, adding, and removing mods.

 A fully detailed guide to the usage of packwiz can be found on their tutorials page: https://packwiz.infra.link/tutorials/creating/getting-started/